swissup/swissup.github.io/m2/extensions/seo-urls/faq.md

 ## Is it compatible with your Ajax Layered Navigation

-SEO URLs extension works greate with [Swissup Ajax Layered Navigation](../../ajaxlayerednavigation/#frontend) version 1.0.2 and higher.
+SEO URLs extension works great with [Swissup Ajax Layered Navigation](../../ajaxlayerednavigation/#frontend) version 1.0.2 and higher.

 ## How to make URLs in category filter same as URLs of child categories